Learning and Teaching Service (Hubs)

 The Learning and Teaching Service (LTS) is here to help with everything to do with your academic life.
 Learn how to enrol on a new module, how to submit your work and get your marks and what to do if you’re struggling with an assignment.
 LTS is based in three Hubs: Arts, Zicer and Elizabeth Fry.
 Hubs are open 8am – 6pm, Monday to Friday.

-Staff are available to help you with any queries or problems during Library Helpdesk opening hours: 9am – 7pm Monday to Friday, noon – 7pm Saturday and Sundays during the semester.
+Staff are available to help you with any queries or problems during Library Helpdesk opening hours: 9am – 7pm Monday to Friday, noon – 7pm Saturday and Sundays all year round.

 You can contact the Library helpdesk on 01603 592993 and by email email@example.com